Skateboarding in China: Early pioneers

-In the early 90's as a co-founder and Fly Streetwear, one of the first skate brands in the country, Danny Zhang played a crucial role in popularizing skate culture among Chinese youth.
+In the early 90's as a co-founder and Fly Streetwear, one of the first skate brands in the country, Danny Yuan Yuan Zhang played a crucial role in popularizing skate culture among Chinese youth.
 His vision led to the establishment of one of the first dedicated skateshops in all of China.
 Which became a major hub for skateboarders and enthusiasts alike, fostering a culturally significant and vibrant community on Changle Lu in Shanghai.

-Yuan Fei (AKA Panda Mike), who runs a skateshop in Qingdao and has the well-received skateboard brand, Lady.
-Yuan Fei the recipient of Powell's first board in China, who in his 40's and is still skating hard.
+Yuan Fei, better known as Panda Mike, runs a skate shop in Qingdao and owns the notable skateboard brand, Lady.
+He was the first person in China to receive a board from Powell, and is still skating hard in his 40's.

 Xia Yu (actor), who is now a well-known movie star and avid skateboarder and snowboarder.

 Che Lin- "known as China's first pro skateboarder, skated for Nike SB, Quicksilver, and currently rides for Li Ning Skateboarding.